-Armed intruder arrested at Windsor Castle as Queen celebrates Christmas
+‘Crossbow intruder’ arrested in Windsor Castle as Queen celebrates Christmas

 “We can confirm security processes were triggered within moments of the man entering the grounds and he did not enter any buildings.

-“Members of the Royal Family have been informed about the incident.
+“Members of the royal family have been informed about the incident.
 We do not believe there is a wider danger to the public.”

-The Queen is currently celebrating Christmas at Windsor Castle, along with Prince Charles and Camilla.
+The Queen is currently celebrating Christmas at Windsor Castle, along with Prince Charles and his wife, Camilla.
+She is expected to have lunch with the Prince of Wales and the Duchess of Cornwall, and the Earl and Countess of Wessex.

+Charles, Camilla, Edward and Sophie, along with their children Lady Louise and James, Viscount Severn, attended a church service in St George’s Chapel, in the castle grounds, at 10.45am on Christmas morning.

+Buckingham Palace confirmed five days ago that the Queen cancelled her plans to celebrate Christmas at Sandringham House amid Covid fears.

 Register for free to continue reading